dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 However, no normalization method has been demonstrated to be universally and unambiguously better than simple log normalization.

-> Show what just changed in the Seurat Object.
+> DMG: Show what just changed in the Seurat Object.
+Use str() function with max.level argument.
+Maybe give.attr = FALSE.

 ### Finding Variable Features